techpunitbook/react-roadmap/02.react-component/README.md

 export default Hello
 ```

-## React Class Component
+## React Class Components

-**Class Components: Class components are defined as JavaScript classes that extend the React.Component class.
+**Class components are defined as JavaScript classes that extend the React.Component class.
 They have a more advanced feature set and can manage state and lifecycle methods.
 Class components are useful when you need to handle complex UI logic or manage stateful data.**